yeoleparesh/fosseecode/README.md

 Author - PARESH YEOLE - VNIT ,Nagpur

- So i have applied for a internship in control systems in scilab under the fossee project So i have written two functions namely getpeakgain and getgaincrossover in scilab
+ So i have applied for an internship in control systems in scilab under the fossee project So i have written two functions namely getpeakgain and getgaincrossover in scilab